As we become increasingly aware about chemicals hiding in consumer goods, the desire for organic materials has

 Most people want something that’s comfortable above anything else.
 They’ll also look at the price tag, warranty, and think about how durable the bed will be.

 But do you ever think about what’s lurking inside your mattress?
 Things like fossil fuels, fire retardants, glue, perfumes, and other natural chemicals?

 The alternative is to buy an organic mattress, but which one?
 Often, they come with a higher price tag, so you’re also probably wondering if it’s worth it.
-In this article, we’ll discuss the best organic mattresses available.
+In this article, we’ll discuss some of the best organic mattresses available.
 We hope this guide gives you a nice starting point in your mattress shopping journey!